QuickStart

 make install

 After configuring sst-elements, you should have a command line output stating balar will be built.
-If not, you would need to check if you have CUDA and GPGPU-Sim installed and compiled properly.
+If not, check that you have CUDA and GPGPU-Sim installed and compiled properly and that the paths for CUDA_INSTALL_PATH and GPGPUSIM_ROOT are correct.

 Testing